lmterryn/ITSMe/README.md

 ```

 If you set the plot parameter TRUE and provide an OUT_path, this
-function save a summary figure for each tree:
+function saves a summary figure for each tree:

 <p align="center">
 <img src="man/figures/summary.jpeg" height="500" >